mroavi/vim-julia-cell/README.md

 julia-cell sends code from Vim to a Julia REPL using [vim-slime](https://github.com/jpalardy/vim-slime).
 This means that Julia has to be running in a terminal multiplexer like GNU Screen or tmux, or in a Vim or Neovim terminal.

-Code cells are defined by either Vim marks or special tags in the code, depending on the value of `g:julia_cell_delimit_cells_by`.
+Code cells are defined by either Vim marks or tags in the code, depending on the value of `g:julia_cell_delimit_cells_by`.

 This plugin does not define any key mappings by default.
-See the [Example Vim Configuration](#example-vim-configuration) section below for examples of how to set them to the defined commands.
+See the [Example Vim Configuration](#example-vim-configuration) section below for examples of how to set them to the available commands.

 Note that the cell execution feature copies your code to the system clipboard, which may be undesirable if your code contains sensitive data.